krishna939/Emotion-Recognition/CONTRIBUTING.md

 # How do I contact the team?

 Check [here](https://github.com/sirilalithadapa/Emotion-Recognition/graphs/contributors) for the list of contributors.
 Contact one of them through their profiles.

-Check [here](https://github.com/krishna939/Emotion-Recognition/graphs/contributors) for the list of contributors.
-Contact one of them through their profiles.